 4. Workflow Transitions Rules:

-Workflow transitions can be restricted to some specific groups.
+There is restriction for Workflow transitions to some specific groups.

 Go through : Settings -> Workflow -> Transitions

 A Transition has :